jmichel7/Chevie.jl/docs/src/dict.md

-# Dictionary from GAP3/Chevie
+## Dictionary from GAP3/Chevie
-The dictionary from GAP3/Chevie is as follows:
+on the left a Chevie/Gap3 expression and on the right the Chevie/Julia translation
 ```
 AbelianGenerators                           abelian_gens
 AbelianInvariants                           abelian_invariants